Grants to Faculty

 Faculty may also apply for summer stipends to pursue projects that meet the aims of the endowment.

-Each year the Grant Endowment brings at least one distinguished scholar/practitioner involved in the verbal, kinesthetic, tactile, aural, and visual aspects of learning to give lectures and/or to lead workshops.
+The Grant Endowment periodically brings distinguished scholars and practitioners involved in integrative pedagogies to give lectures and/or to lead workshops.
 The goal is to introduce all interested members of the Vassar community to various forms of embodied learning.
 Visitors may be invited for different periods of time, ranging from a day to a semester.

 The first such visitor funded by the Grant Endowment was Howard Gardner, who spent a full day on campus participating in discussion and activities designed to explore theories of multiple intelligences and their application to education.
 Subsequent distinguished visitors include Twyla Tharp and Bill T. Jones, noted avant-garde choreographers; James Hillman, archetypal psychologist and scholar of myth; Vilayanur Ramachandran, preeminent neurologist who integrates research on visual and sensual anomalies with the study of art, and Chungliang Al Huang, Daoist teacher and calligrapher.
 With additional support from the office of the dean of the Faculty in the Spring of 2005, the Endowment sponsored Kristin Linklater as artist in residence in the department of drama; an innovator in techniques for freeing the natural voice and connecting the voice to the body and its emotions.
 She taught a class on movement and voice for students and another for members of the faculty.